spascual90/Fenix_ICM_20948_Cal/README.md

 Prerequisites:
 This is a Python 3.12.4 application.
 Python IDLE 3.12 has to be installed in your computer.

-To install the different modules required type in cmd:
+To install the different modules you need:

+1. Open the command prompt (in Windows, go to the Start Menu and type "cmd").
+2. Run pip for each module you need to install:

 pip install tk
 pip install pyserial
 pip install numpy
 pip install matplotlib
 pip install scipy

+Another way to install is to use requirements.txt file to install everything.
+1. Open the command prompt (in Windows, go to the Start Menu and type "cmd").
+2. Change to the project directory (for example, type "cd C:\Workspaces\Fenix_ICM_20948_Cal").
+3. Run pip with the requirements.txt file (type "pip -r requirements.txt").

 # Quick Start Guide:
 1. Connect Autopilot with IMU configuration: ICM_20948 (Sparkfun)
-2. Press "Scan Serial Ports" to search for a COM port where Fenix is connected.
+2. Press "Scan Serial Ports" to find a COM port where Fenix is connected.
 Press "Connect".
-3. "Press receive raw data from sensors".
-For each sensor a different procedure shall be followed to collect raw data.
-Raw data will be stored in files automatically.
+3. Then press "Receive raw data from sensors".
+Each sensor has its own way of collecting raw data.
+The raw data will be stored in files automatically.

-- G - Gyroscope: Keep sensor steady and accumulate some data (10 points should be enough).
-Close the graphics window.
+- G - Gyroscope: Keep the sensor steady and collect some data (10 points should be enough).
+Then close the graphics window.

-- A - Accelerometer: Turn sensor to different positions, keeping each steady for a few seconds.
-All moves shall be smooth to avoid drifting values.
+- A - Accelerometer: Turn the sensor to different positions, keeping each steady for a few seconds.
+Make sure you move smoothly to avoid inaccurate results.
 About 300 points should be enough.Close the graphics window.

-- M - Magnetometer: Turn sensor 360º to point at the different cardinal points.
+- M - Magnetometer: Turn the sensor 360º to point at the different cardinal points.
 About 300 points should be enough.
-Close the graphics window.
+Finally, close the graphics window.

 4. Press "Calculate offsets".
-One graphics window per sensor will be opened with the raw data stored in the files.
+This will open one graphics window for each sensor, storing the raw data in the files.
 Close each window to generate the required offsets.
-A NMEA sentence per sensor will be stored in new files.
+Each sensor will now have a new file with an NMEA sentence.
-5. Press "Send offsets to autopilot".
-3 NMEA sentences (1 per sensor) will be sent to Fenix autopilot.
+5. Then press "Send offsets to autopilot".
+This will send three NMEA sentences (one for each sensor) to the Fenix autopilot.
 6. Press "Save offsets sent to autopilot".
-Offsets will be permanently stored into Fenix autopilot.
+The offsets will then be stored permanently in the Fenix autopilot.